A Better WAY FOR .ORG

 We believe that the best way to transition the dot-org domain is to undertake a full, open, deliberative, community process consistent with the best current practices of the global Internet community.

 Q. Why do you believe a cooperative will help all dot-org registrants?

 The co-operative model is simple and proven.
 It is used by some of the world’s largest top-level domains, including dot-de, the country code top-level domain for Germany.
 It is a proven means to ensure dot-org stability and good governance in alignment with Internet and nonprofit good practices.

 Q. How would the cooperative fund common infrastructure?

 The cooperative is committed to redistributing up to 25% of annual revenues to support an open Internet and key nonprofit Internet infrastructure.
 This includes specific commitments to the Internet Engineering Task Force (IETF) and to nonprofit Domain Name System Root Server Operators as well as, optionally, the Internet Governance Forum, chapters of the Internet Society, and other such deserving organizations and projects as may be serving the Internet’s users and infrastructure in a public-benefit manner.

-Having Article V, Prohibited Activities in the Articles, “Notwithstanding any other provision of these articles, this Corporation shall not, except to an insubstantial degree, engage in any activities or exercise any powers that are not in furtherance of the specific purposes of this Corporation” means that the CCOR is prohibited by California law from engaging in or spending .ORG revenue on other purposes.
-The CCOR is legally bound to prioritize distributing savings to .ORG registrants over anything outside of its other enumerated Purposes.
+Having Article V, Prohibited Activities in the Articles, “Notwithstanding any other provision of these articles, this Corporation shall not, except to an insubstantial degree, engage in any activities or exercise any powers that are not in furtherance of the specific purposes of this Corporation” means that the CCOR.ORG is prohibited by California law from engaging in or spending .ORG revenue on other purposes.
+The CCOR.ORG is legally bound to prioritize distributing savings to .ORG registrants over anything outside of its other enumerated Purposes.